Hearty, healthy crock pot split pea soup with ham, carrots, onions, celery, and dried herbs, partially pureed for an easy dinner soup recipe.

-- Pumpkin Soup: Blend fresh herbs and spices with pumpkin puree, coconut milk, red lentils, and apples in this seasonal soup, ready in 30 minutes.
+- Pumpkin Soup: Blend fresh herbs and spices with pumpkin puree, coconut milk, ginger, and apples in this seasonal soup, ready in 30 minutes.

-- Turkey Soup: Use leftover turkey, along with potatoes, onions, leeks, celery, and fresh seasonal herbs for a true comfort food experience.
-Don’t have turkey?
+- Turkey Soup: Use leftover turkey, along with potatoes, onions, leeks, celery, and herbs for a true comfort food experience.
+Don't have turkey?
 Substitute chicken instead.

 - Slow Cooker Taco Soup with ground beef: Soup with ground beef, 3 kinds of chiles, 2 kinds of beans, and fresh herbs and spices.